ImPanayotov/Pokemon/README.md

 rbenv install 2.7.3 # for 'rbenv'
 ```

-Next you need to set this version to be the default one (since we can have more than on version of Ruby installed):
+Next, you need to set this version to be the default one (since we can have more than one version of Ruby installed):
 		rvm use ruby-2.7.3 # 'rvm' switch to specified Ruby version
 		rbenv local 2.7.3 # 'rbenv' switch to specified Ruby version

 #### Install Bundler
-Third step is to install Bundler v2.2.21:
+The third step is to install Bundler v2.2.21:
 ```sh
 gem install bundler -v 2.2.21
 ```